The Real Cost of HOA Documents: A Breakdown by Document Type

 - •Large or luxury communities: $500-$1,000

-Who pays: Usually the buyer, but negotiable in the purchase contract.
+Usually the buyer pays, but it's negotiable in the purchase contract.

 Capital Contributions